Bryse Wilson: Pittsburgh Pirates (2021–2022)

-Milwaukee Brewers
+Milwaukee Brewers (2023–2024)

 On January 4, 2023, Wilson was traded to the Milwaukee Brewers in exchange for cash considerations.
 In 53 appearances out of the bullpen, he compiled a 6–0 record and 2.58 ERA with 61 strikeouts across 76 2/3 innings pitched.

 Wilson made 34 appearances for Milwaukee in 2024, registering a 5–4 record and 4.04 ERA with 82 strikeouts over 104 2/3 innings pitched.
 On November 4, Wilson was removed from the 40–man roster and sent outright to the Triple–A Nashville Sounds, but he rejected the assignment and elected free agency.

-Chicago White Sox
+Chicago White Sox (2025)

 On December 18, 2024, Wilson signed a one–year, $1.05 million contract with the Chicago White Sox.
 The contract included $250,000 in incentives.
-In 19 appearances for Chicago, he struggled to an 0-2 record and 6.95 ERA with 27 strikeouts across 45 1/3 innings pitched.
+In 19 appearances for Chicago, he struggled to an 0–2 record and 6.95 ERA with 27 strikeouts across 45 1/3 innings pitched.
 Wilson was designated for assignment by the White Sox on June 10, 2025.
 He cleared waivers and was sent outright to the Triple-A Charlotte Knights on June 14.
 On August 31, the White Sox added Wilson back to their active roster.
 He made one appearance for Chicago, tossing two scoreless innings against the Minnesota Twins.
 On September 4, Wilson was designated for assignment by Chicago for a second time.
 He cleared waivers and was sent outright to Triple-A Charlotte on September 6.
 Wilson elected free agency on September 30.

+Philadelphia Phillies (2026)

+On December 12, 2025, Wilson signed a minor league contract with the Philadelphia Phillies.
+He made 10 appearances (including nine starts) for the Triple-A Lehigh Valley IronPigs, but struggled to a 3–5 record and 7.23 ERA with 49 strikeouts across 47 1/3 innings pitched.
+Wilson was released by the Phillies organization on June 3, 2026.
+However, two days later, he re-signed with Philadelphia on a new minor league contract.
+On June 17, Wilson triggered the upward mobility clause in his contract.
+Consequently, Wilson was added to the team's major league roster the next day, pitching two scoreless innings in that day's game against the New York Mets: his lone game with the Phillies.
+He was designated for assignment on June 22.

+Chicago Cubs (2026)

+On June 24, 2026, Wilson was claimed off of waivers by the Chicago Cubs.
+He made two appearances for Chicago, but struggled to an 8.22 ERA with eight strikeouts across 7 2/3 innings pitched.
+Wilson was designated for assignment by the Cubs on July 4.
+He cleared waivers and was sent outright to the Triple-A Iowa Cubs on July 7, but rejected the assignment and elected free agency.